In brief

 Program

-The workshop is a half-day, on-site event.
-Each position paper will have 10 minutes for presentation, followed by 10 minutes of discussion.
-An outline program appears below.
-The full program and the position papers will become available later.
+The workshop takes place on July 1.
+It is a half-day, on-site event with the following program.
+Each position paper has 10 minutes for presentation, followed by 10 minutes of discussion.
+All position papers are available in the workshop proceedings.

 Organizers